 For the cool kids.

-In the East Yard of Camden Markets amazing food stalls, this cute little stand sells chocolate truffles too as well as nata.
-Get something savoury first and end up here for dessert.
-If you like pastry these are for you! … SERIOUSLY flaky (in a good way).
+In the East Yard of Camden Markets amazing food stalls, this cute little stand sells chocolate truffles as well as pastel de nata.
+Get something savoury at one of the KERB food stands and then end up here for dessert.